elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not any literal, abort with "_I need a literal here, but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any literal, abort with "I need a literal here, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Compile a literal given the rider.`

 `If the compiler's abort flag is set, exit.`

-`If the rider's token is not blank, abort with "_Is a period missing around here?_" and the rider; exit.`
+`If the rider's token is not blank, abort with "Is a period missing around here?_" and the rider; exit.`

 `If the global's type name is blank, put the literal's type's name into the global's type name.`